stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 The requirement:

 - To expose the SFP error status to CLI
+- Debug command which
-- One shot command for debugging, which means the error status should be directly fetched from low lever, eg. SDK, instead of being cached in the database.
+  - Fetch the error status from the low level directly, eg. SDK.
+  - Fetch the cached from the `STATE_DB`.
+This will be developed in the second phase and not covered by this design for now.
-- Only supported on Mellanox system.
-The command will be under `show platform mlnx`
+- Generic feature, supported on Mellanox system for now.
+The command will be under `show interface transceiver error-status`

 ### Architecture Design

-CLI to call platform API directly and platform API to fetch error status by calling SDK API.
+CLI to call platform API directly and platform API to fetch error status by calling low level APIs.

-- A new platform API is introduced to fetch the error code of the SPF module via using the SDK API.
+- A new platform API is introduced to fetch the error code of the SPF module.
-  This platform API is Mellanox-specific and won't be supported on other platforms for now.
-Neither will the base class definition be added into `sonic-platform-common` for it.
 - A CLI command is introduced to display the error status to the user.
 Since the platform API is available in pmon docker only, the CLI has to call platform API via `docker exec` and then parse the output of the platform API.
-- No database change is required.
+- In the feature, the existing bitmap format of SFP error event will be leveraged to store error status into `STATE_DB`.

 ### High-Level Design